Skip to contents

 Use ggstackplot() to generate a stackplot.
 If you need more fine control, use prepare_stackplot() and assemble_stackplot() individually.
+To explore examples of all the different features, check out the vignette("explore", "ggstackplot") or the online documentation.

 ggstackplot(